SEN Information and Useful links

 At different times in their school career, a child or young person may have a special educational need.
 The Code of Practice defined SEN as:

 “A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or young person has learning difficulty or disability if they:

 (a) Have significantly greater difficulty in learning than the majority of others of the same age: or

 (b) Have a disability which prevents or hinders them from making use of educational facilities of a kind general provided for others of the same age in mainstream schools or mainstream post-16 institutions.”

 Learners can fall behind in school for lots of reasons.
-They may have been absent from school, they may have attended lots of different schools and not had a consistent opportunity to learn.
-They may not speak English very well or at all.
 At Northgate Primary School we are committed to ensuring that all learners have access to learning opportunities and for those who are at risk of not learning, we will intervene.
 This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN.